MadeJaya755/Overthewire-ctf/leviathan/Leviathan2.md

+# OverTheWire Leviathan Write-up

-# Leviathan Level 2 → Level 3
+## Leviathan Level 2 → Level 3

 ## Objective
-Retrieve the password for the next level by exploiting improper handling of filenames in a SUID binary.
+Retrieve the password for the next level by exploiting improper input handling in a SUID binary.

 ---